June-Skeeter/FinalProjects_GEOS270/docs/Ideas.md

 * Proximity Analysis

-## Air Quality in BC
+# Air Quality in BC

 Poor air quality is a significant health risk for vulnerable populations.
 Over recent years there have been serious smoke events impacting air quality province wide.
 Additionally, traffic and industrial activities exacerbate air quality issues in urban areas.
-Download census data for the Lower Mainland.
-Download and analyze the air quality data.
-Look at how air quality changes across the region annually or investigate some specific fire season(s).
+Use this [air quality data](https://github.com/June-Skeeter/BCAirQuality) to look at how air quality changes across the region annually/seasonlally or investigate some specific event(s) eg. a bad fire season.
 Consider incorporating census data to see if there arae significant at risk populations (eg. youth and seniors) in places with air quality?
 Note - Look at the data coverage before you decide which scale to analyze census data at.

 Possible Analysis to consider
 * Import tabular (x,y) data